-Norwegian Ministry of Foreign Affairs (NMFA), Swedish International Development Cooperation Agency (SIDA), USAID/OFDA, UK Department for International Development, US Department of State, Australian Department of Foreign Affairs and Trade (DFAT), Federal Foreign Office of Germany, Liechtenstein, Swiss Federal Department of Foreign Affairs
+Norwegian Ministry of Foreign Affairs (NMFA), Swedish International Development Cooperation Agency (SIDA), USAID/OFDA, Australian Department of Foreign Affairs and Trade (DFAT), Federal Foreign Office of Germany, Liechtenstein, Swiss Federal Department of Foreign Affairs

 Georgetown University, Ateneo de Manila University, Massachusetts Institute of Technology (MIT), Oregon State University, George Mason University, University of Delft, University of Liège (Hugo Observatory), University of London, University of Oxford, University of Neuchatel, Faculty for Social Sciences in Latin America (FLACSO), University of the Andes, Mexico (UNAM), University of Bergen